nioc/netatmo-collector/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.